spotify/threaddump-analyzer/README.md

 (if anybody) is holding the lock associated with the condvar.
 All references need to be clickable.

+* Detect deadlocks and display deadlock information prominently at the top if detected.

 * If two stacks are just as common, use the stack trace contents itself as the secondary sort key.
 This way similar stacks will end up closer to each other.